bee

 Hi!
-I’m Tracey, and I'm a food gardener.
+I’m Tracey, and I'm a food gardener, and a potter.

 My dream is to promote food gardening, and share skills and knowledge to enable home growers to supplement and bolster their food resources in a healthy and sustainable way.